-The Hatch Act is a federal law; its main provision is to prohibit federal employees in the Executive Branch of the federal government from engaging in partisan political activity.
+The Hatch Act is a federal law; its main provision is to prohibit government employees in the Executive Branch from engaging in partisan political activity.
 The Office of General Counsel has provided some basic guidelines regarding political activity by VOA employees.